pblankley/cs207-FinalProject/README.md

 * T; temperature of the reaction

 __*Returns*__:
-* list of floats; the progress rate of the reaction for each equation
+* rates; list of floats; the progress rate of the reaction for each equation

 __*Raises*__:
-* None
+* None (although reaction classes may raise exceptions - see 3.3 below)

 Implementation example:
 ```